NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/access-integrations/mutual-tls-authentication.md

    $ cfssl gencrl serials.txt ../mtls-test/ca.pem ../mtls-test/ca-key.pem | base64 -D > ca.crl
    ```

-You will need to add the CRL to your server or enforce the revocation in a Cloudflare Worker.
-An example Worker Script can be found on the [Cloudflare GitHub repository](https://github.com/cloudflare/access-crl-worker-template).
+You will need to add the CRL to your server or enforce the revocation in a Khulnasoft Worker.
+An example Worker Script can be found on the [Khulnasoft GitHub repository](https://github.com/cloudflare/access-crl-worker-template).

 {{<render file="_forward-client-certificate.md" productFolder="ssl">}}